peterm95018/angular-seed/README.md

 This project stems from the http://masteringmean.com site.
 I've forked an already forked angular-seed project and followed along with the tutorial at https://masteringmean.com/lessons/434?li=1.

+This example is also found in the book, AngularJS Web application development Blueprints from Packt.

 # angular-seed — the seed for AngularJS apps